mayadata-io/culture/job-roles/customer-success.md

 ### Customer Success Engineer

+* Expert knowledge on Linux OS(Centos, Ubuntu, Debian, RedHat) with at least 1-2 years experience in system administration and support role.
 * Customer Success Engineers have gained experience in installing the OpenEBS product and connecting them to the Director and in using Litmus.
 * Customer Success Engineers have the ability to determine the components that are potentially causing an issue.
 * Customer Success Engineers are comfortable editing and updating the OpenEBS, Litmus, and Director documentation based on the interactions with the customers.